Dr Sian Henson

 Centre: Translational Medicine & Therapeutics

-Sian Henson completed her undergraduate studies at Southampton University and obtained her PhD at Imperial College London.
-Subsequently, Sian undertook postdoctoral training with Prof Richard Aspinall at Imperial College before being awarded a Research into Ageing fellowship, which she completed in Prof Arne Akbar’s lab at University College London.
-Sian joined the Centre for Microvascular Research at the WHRI in 2015 where she is establishing her own research group investigating the deregulation of T cell metabolism during human ageing and how it maintains an inflammatory deleterious state.
+Sian Henson obtained her PhD at Imperial College London in 2000.
+Subsequently, Sian undertook postdoctoral training with Prof Richard Aspinall at Imperial College investigating the role of IL-7 in thymic atrophy.
+She then moved to Prof Arne Akbar’s lab at University College London where she directed her focus towards understanding the role of inhibitory receptors during ageing and found that senescence is not passive end-stage processes but is controlled by active signalling pathways.
+More recently she has become interested in the metabolic requirements of primary human senescent T cells.
+Sian became a lecturer at the William Harvey Research Institute in 2015 where she has established her own research group investigating the deregulation of T cell metabolism during human ageing and how it maintains an inflammatory deleterious state.

 - Research into Ageing (2008)